 - 1. Monitor the suction and discharge pressures in the PC App or the LCD interface.
-Adjust the flow through the unit as per diagram 002297PDG until a discharge pressure of 350-400 psi is obtained. - 2.
-The suction pressure will depend on the room temperature, but it should be about 90-110 psi for a typical start-up.
+(Adjusting the flow to obtain a certain head pressure is no longer required as a recommended procedure.) - The suction pressure will depend on the room temperature, but it should be about 90-110 psi for a typical start-up.
 Record the value after 10 minutes of run time. - 3.
 Make the following setpoint changes: - Room Temperature Stage 1 Setpoint: 90°F (or higher than current air temperature) - Pool Water Stage 1 Setpoint: 70°F (or lower than current pool water temperature)